-What do dogma, repression and conflict have in common?
+What do dogma, repression, and conflict have in common?
 They all result from human judgement blocked from wider understanding by a false assumption of completeness.
-This book puts forward a theory of absolutisation, bringing together a multi-disciplinary understanding of this central flaw in human judgement, and what we can do about it.
-This approach, drawing on Buddhist thought and practice, philosophy, psychology, neuroscience, embodied meaning and systems theory, offers a rigorous introduction to absolutisation as the central problem addressed in Middle Way Philosophy, which is a synthetic approach developed by the author over more than twenty years in a series of books.
+This book puts forward a theory of absolutization, bringing together a multidisciplinary understanding of this central flaw in human judgement, and what we can do about it.
+This approach, drawing on Buddhist thought and practice, philosophy, psychology, neuroscience, embodied meaning, and systems theory, offers a rigorous introduction to absolutization as the central problem addressed in Middle Way Philosophy, which is a synthetic approach developed by the author over more than twenty years in a series of books.
 It challenges disciplinary boundaries as well as offering a substantial framework for practical application.

 Published: Oct 7, 2022

 |Foreword to the Middle Way Philosophy Series||Iain McGilchrist|

 |Early Buddhism||Robert Ellis|